SBZed/React-Tutorial/Readme.md

 });
 ```

--   if you want to render only once when first time page render, give empty array as second argument to useEffect.
+-   if you want to render only once when the first time page renders, give an empty array as a second argument to useEffect.

 ```js
 useEffect(() => {